jamailun/karate-quarkus/README.md

 But reimporting it does not seem to work.

+# Update 02/12/2024

+After upgrading to Quarkus 3.16, Karate broke again.

+After further inspection, it has been fixed in this [karate commit](https://github.com/karatelabs/karate/pull/2628/commits/6f104181e802db8ee7fbff844f52f1eee0a49443).

+So I've shaded the depedency (because no snapshot of karate 1.5.1 has still been published)à.

 # Update 20/09/2024

 Karate upgraded to `1.5.0`.
 With the latest version of Quarkus, the test still do not seem to work.